Michael Bruce (minister, born 1635): Banishment

 From the print of his sermon, preached in the Tolbooth on the following Sunday, it appears that Virginia was to be the place of his exile.
 But an order from Whitehall (dated 9 July) directed the Privy Council to send him up to London "by the first conveniency by sea".
 On 13 September he was conveyed to Prestonpans, and thence in the ship John to London.
 A royal warrant committed him to the Gatehouse at Westminster.
 It is said that he was to have been transported to Tangier.
 His wife in vain presented his petition for "sustenance or release".
 He was allowed to preach at the Gatehouse, and among his audience was Lady Castlemaine, one of Charles II's favourites.
 Through her influence a second petition (still extant) was more successful.
 The King declined to remit the sentence of banishment, but allowed Bruce to select his place of transportation.
 With much quickness he at once asked to be sent to "Killinchy in the woods".
 The end was that his kinsman, the Earl of Elgin, procured for him a writ quashing all past sentences, and he got back to Killinchy with his family in April 1670.

-In the summer of that year his people set about building him a meeting-house (rebuilt 1714).
+In the summer of 1670 his people set about building him a meeting-house (rebuilt 1714).
 Though Roger Boyle, who had succeeded Jeremy Taylor as Bishop of Down and Connor, instituted proceedings against him and others for preaching without license, Berkeley, the Lord-Lieutenant, and James Margetson, the Primate, intervened, and the Presbyterians were left unmolested.
 In 1679 Bruce signed an address presented by the Down Presbytery to the Irish Government, disclaiming any complicity "with the rising of the Scottish Covenanters put down at Bothwell Bridge.
 He was frequently over in Scotland during this period; we find him in 1672 at Carluke, and in 1685; in Galloway.

-His final retreat to Scotland was in 1689, when the war broke out, and he was "forced over from Ireland to Galloway by the Irishes".
+His final retreat to Scotland was in 1689.
+At this point war had broken out, and he was "forced over from Ireland to Galloway by the Irishes".
 He had several offers of a charge, but went of his own accord to Anwoth, Wigtonshire, a parish made famous by the ministry of Samuel Rutherford.
 The late incumbent, James Shaw, had been ousted by the people.
 Bruce was a member of the General Assembly of 1690.
 He was called to Jedburgh, but decided to remain at Anwoth.
 Some curious stories are told of his predictions; the most remarkable is, that on 27 July 1680, the day of the Battle of Killiecrankie, he was preaching at Anwoth, and declared that Claverhouse "shall be cut short this day.
 I see him killed and lying a corpse".

 Death

+At Anwoth he died in 1693, and was buried in the church.
+He was in his fifty-ninth year, and the thirty-seventh of his ministry.